campbellr/omniauth-nis/README.md

 # OmniAuth NIS

 Use the NIS strategy as a middleware in your application:

+    use OmniAuth::Strategies::NIS,
+        :title => "My NIS",
+        :domain => 'mydomain'

-Direct users to '/auth/nis' to have them authenticated via your company's NIS server.
+Directs users to '/auth/nis' to have them authenticated via your company's NIS server.

-Heavily inspired from omniauth-ldap.
+Heavily inspired by omniauth-ldap.